codeforpdx/recordexpungPDX/README.md

 Our latest dev version (this repo's master branch) is publicly viewable!
 Here: https://recordexpungpdx.herokuapp.com/

 **Our dev environment** is entirely containerized with Docker, and no other dependencies need to be installed natively.
-Within the Docker stack, we use Python's [pipenv](https://docs.pipenv.org/en/latest/) for maintaining backend dependencies, and [pytest](https://pytest.org/en/latest/) to develop backend code.
+We use Python's [pipenv](https://docs.pipenv.org/en/latest/) for maintaining backend dependencies.
+We use [mypy](http://mypy-lang.org/) to type check any optional typings and [pytest](https://pytest.org/en/latest/) to test backend code.
 We use [NPM](https://www.npmjs.com/) to develop and build the frontend code.
 Docker is used to build and deploy the app stack for both local development and for deployment to the web.
 A postgres database runs as a service within the docker stack, which exposes a connection locally for development and testing.

 ## Installation